Preston in Lancashire

 High Bullough Reservoir, Anglezarke Reservoir, White Coppice Mill Pond, Big Lodge Water, Top Lodge, The Blue Lagoon, and Lower Ogden Reservoir are great places to visit near Preston if you like lakes.

-There are a number of cities near Preston including Preston, and Lancaster.
+There are a several good cities in the Preston area like Preston, and Lancaster.

 Preston History